 - Consider cybersecurity as a digital transformation enabler:Establish a connection between digital transformation efforts and your cybersecurity practices as cybersecurity is a necessary to keep the company safe through its digital transformation journey, whereas digital transformation provides an opportunity for cybersecurity practices to embrace new methods of addressing digital risks.

-- Invest in strengthening your security fundamentals – toolsets, training and policies: Maintain strong passwords, keep device operating systems and software and anti-malware protection updated and use multi-factor authentication conditionally against suspicious authentications.
+- Invest in strengthening your security fundamentals – toolsets, training and policies: Maintain strong passwords, best YouTube channel for competitive exam preparation, like REET, Delhi Police Constable Classes, keep device operating systems and software and anti-malware protection updated and use multi-factor authentication conditionally against suspicious authentications.

 Over 90% of cyber incidents can be averted by maintaining the most basic best practices.